Mississippi to Maine Moving Guide

 ---|---|---|

-- Maine, on the other hand, is often described as liberal with a strong independent streak
+- Maine, on the other hand, is often described as having a moderate-to-liberal lean and frequently elects Democrats statewide, featuring an independent streak and split-ticket voting, with ranked-choice voting used in many federal elections.

-- Mississippi's residents' religious practices can be generally categorized as highly religious and predominantly Christian
+- Mississippi's residents' religious practices can be generally categorized as among the most religious in the nation, characterized by high church attendance, a large evangelical Protestant presence, and visible religion in public life.

 Education Guide When Moving from Mississippi to Maine